Christian Heinrich Spiess

 Featured:

-Born at Freiberg in Saxony, for a time an actor, he was appointed in 1788 controller on the estate of a certain Count Königl at Betzdikau in Bohemia, where he died, almost insane, the result of his weird fancies, on August 17, 1799.
+He was born at Freiberg in Saxony.
+For a time an actor, he was appointed in 1788 controller on the estate of a certain Count Königl at Besdiekau in Bohemia, where he died, almost insane, the result of his weird fancies, on 17 August 1799.

-Spiess, in his Ritter-, Räuber- and Geister-Romane, as they are called--stories of knights, robbers and ghosts of the "dark" ages--the idea of which he borrowed from Goethe's Götz von Berlichingen and Schiller's Räuber and Geisterseher, was the founder of the German Schauerroman (shocker), a style of writing continued, though in a finer vein, by Karl Gottlob Cramer (1758–1817) and by Goethe's brother-in-law, Christian August Vulpius.
+Spiess, in his Ritter-, Räuber- and Geister-Romane, as they are called—stories of knights, robbers and ghosts of the "dark" ages—the idea of which he borrowed from Goethe's Götz von Berlichingen and Schiller's Räuber and Der Geisterseher, was the founder of the German Schauerroman (shocker), a style of writing continued, though in a finer vein, by Carl Gottlob Cramer (1758–1817) and by Goethe's brother-in-law, Christian August Vulpius.

 Personal tools